emanlapponi/defense/presentation/slides.md

 - Not developer tools like **NLTK** and **SpaCy**!

 ## What is big data?
-- Hard to process on a laptop
+- Big enough to make processing it on a laptop impractical

 ---